Born: February 4, 1943, Liberty City, Miami, FL

 In the award winning, feature-length documentary, Purvis of Overtown, famed actress and collector, Jane Fonda, describes her reaction to Purvis Young’s art in these words: “All I knew was that there’s something really powerful and profound going on here.
 But the first thing that struck me was the hopefulness of the work.”

 In 2006, when the movie was released, hopefulness was in short supply for Purvis Young.
 Ironically, just as international fame was coming his way, he was on the losing end of ten-year battle with diabetes.
 The artist was surviving thanks to dialysis sessions three times a week.
 Despite the fatigue induced by the treatments, he kept working.
 A kidney transplant gave him a reprieve and he painted unceasingly until his death in 2010.

-“ Everyday, “ Young confided to his exclusive New York dealer, Daniel Aubry, “ I prays to be great….”
+“ Everyday, “ Young confided to collector Daniel Aubry, “ I prays to be great….”
 “I thought he’d be painting into his eighties and nineties like Picasso and Matisse,” says Aubry, “ just getting better all the time.”